 I grew up as an only child in a single-parent household.
 My Mama was always at work, or with her friends.
-The responsibility that comes along with caring for yourself as a child, cooking your own dinner, washing your own clothes ingrained in me an attitude of “get the business done first.”
+The responsibility that comes along with caring for yourself as a child, cooking your own dinner, and washing your own clothes ingrained in me an attitude of “get the business done first.”

 It had to be that way, or I would suffer.
 I would be hungry, or I would have to wear dirty clothes to school.
-I wasn’t exactly a wallflower, but I stood back and took things in, assessed the situation, and was on-guard, in case there was any danger lurking.
+I wasn’t exactly a wallflower, but I stood back and took things in, assessed the situation, and was on guard, in case there was any danger lurking.

-The only time I didn’t feel that pressure, at least not overwhelmingly so, is when my mind was so excited by the possibilities of adventure.
+The only time I didn’t feel that pressure, at least not overwhelmingly so, was when my mind was so excited by the possibilities of adventure.
 Like as a seven year old, I took a plane alone across the country, from Louisiana to Tennessee, and returned on a Greyhound bus.

-This trip with Mama was no different, it awakened the adventurer in me, re-opened my eyes to the beauty in the world, and I saw my family as a unit, that loves and supports each other.
+This trip with Mama was no different.
+It awakened the adventurer in me, re-opened my eyes to the beauty in the world, and I saw my family as a unit that loves and supports each other.
 Watching my daughters help my mother off the last steps of the boat made me see how fragile she had become.
 I saw spending time with family not as an obligation, but the true desire to be with each other.